Grading FAQ

 How do I enter my grades?

 Log into MySUNYEmpire.
-Select Self-Service Banner.
+Select Self-Service Banner (SSB).
 Select Faculty Services.
 Select Submit Grades.
 For detailed instructions on how to enter grades, please view our KB article.

 I am having trouble entering my grades.
 What should I try before opening a technology ticket?

 When all else fails, try clearing your browser’s cache.
 If clearing your browser’s cache does not work, you can enter grades through the Class Roster.
-This is located next to Submit Grades in Self-Service Banner.
+This is located next to Submit Grades in SSB.

 How do I enter grades through the Class Roster?

 Log into MySUNYEmpire.
-Select Self-Service Banner.
+Select SSB.
 Select Faculty Services.
 Select Class Roster.

 Faculty Self Service Banner with Class Roster highlighted